eic/drich-dev/README.md

 ### Recommendations and Troubleshooting
 - execute `./rebuildAll.sh` to quickly rebuild all repositories, in order of dependences; this is useful when you switch branches in any of the repositories
 - be mindful of which branch you are on in each repository, especially if you have several active merge requests
+  - for example, `irt` requires the new `eicd` components and datatypes, which at the time of writing this have not been merged to `eicd` `master`
   - use `./checkBranches.sh` to quickly check which branches you are on in all repositories
-  - for example, `irt` requires the new `eicd` components and datatypes, which at the time of writing this have not been merged to `eicd` `master`
+  - use `./checkStatus.sh` to run `git status` in each repository, which is useful during active development
 - for clean builds, you can generally pass the word `clean` to any build script (you can also do `./rebuildAll.sh clean` to clean build everything)
 - most build scripts will run `cmake --build` multi-threaded
   - the `$BUILD_NCPUS` environment variable should be set to the number of CPUs you want to build with (see `environ.sh`)
   - careful, some module builds consume a lot of memory (Juggler); the build scripts will force single-threaded building for such cases

 ### Benchmarks Setup
-TODO: UPDATE THIS
+before running benchmarks, you must setup the common benchmarks:
 ```
-pushd !$
+pushd reconstruction_benchmarks
 git clone git@eicweb.phy.anl.gov:EIC/benchmarks/common_bench.git setup
-source setup/bin/env.sh && ./setup/bin/install_common.sh
+source setup/bin/env.sh
+./setup/bin/install_common.sh
+popd
-source .local/bin/env.sh
+source environ.sh
-build_detector.sh # if you want to
-mkdir_local_data_link sim_output
-mkdir -p results config
 ```
-- checkout the correct development branch (currently `irt-benchmark`) of `reconstruction_benchmarks`
-- cf. their readmes for further documentation
-- files will be installed in a `.local` directory; you may not want to install a build of `athena` if you are using your own build somewhere else
+- these directions are similar to those in the [reconstruction_benchmarks Readme](https://eicweb.phy.anl.gov/EIC/benchmarks/reconstruction_benchmarks/-/blob/master/README.md), but with some minor differences for our current setup (e.g., there is no need to build another detector in `reconstruction_benchmarks/.local`)
+- the `source environ.sh` step will now set additional environment variables, since you now have common benchmarks installed
+- there is no need to repeat this setup procedure, unless you want to start from a clean slate or update the common benchmarks

 ## Execution